 Human nature: Universal moral truths are grounded in features shared by all humans.
 This is promising but faces the "is-ought" problem--the difficulty of deriving moral conclusions from factual claims about human nature.

 Reason alone: Pure rational reflection can establish universal moral truths.
-Kant pursued this approach, but critics argue that rational argument alone underdetermines moral conclusions--the same starting premises can support different moral frameworks depending on how they are weighted and applied.
+Kant pursued this approach through what became known as deontological ethics, but critics argue that rational argument alone underdetermines moral conclusions--the same starting premises can support different moral frameworks depending on how they are weighted and applied.

 Overlapping consensus: Universal moral principles emerge from the convergence of different moral traditions.
 This pragmatic approach avoids deep metaphysical commitments but may yield thinner universalism than advocates want.